 TO JOIN OUR FREE NEWSLETTER Mailing which goes to over 3,500 people (as at Jan 2013) just send an email to david@LettingFocus.com

-We do not spam or sell our mailing list to advertisers, though we occasionally mail landlords about good products from third parties.
+We do not send spam or sell our mailing list to advertisers, though we occasionally mail landlords about good products from third parties.
 Please put us on your “white list” to ensure you receive our emails.

 OFFERS ON PRODUCTS FOR LANDLORDS and TO ADVERTISE YOUR PRODUCTS to LANDLORDS: Landlords Resources